COATnor/coatnor.github.io/data.rst

     :align: center
     :width: 92%

 * **Contact Person (mandatory):** It is the name of the person responsible for the dataset.
-Coul be different from the person editing metadata. choosen from the list of registered users.
+Could be different from the person editing metadata. choosen from the list of registered users.
 * **Email Address:** of the contact person.
 * **Title of Position:** What is the professional role of the contact person?
 * **Organization Name (mandatory):** Which of the COAT partner Institutions is responsible for the dataset?
-* **Associated Parties:** Sometimes external institutions are involved.
-Not part of the Organization list above.
+* **Associated Parties:** Additional institutions that are involved, either COAT parters or external institutions.
+[Eeva: I think we should put it here if additional COAT institutions are involved?
+Edited accordingly]

 * **Persons:** Are there other key people related to the dataset?
-Ex: Field Technicians, PhD students, etc.
+Ex: Field Technicians, PhD students, people who were in charge of the dataset previously etc.

 .. image:: _images/contacts.png
     :align: center